jo-37/debug-filter-printexpr/README.md

 - \\

     The expression shall be a list of references.
-    These will be evaluated using `Data::Dumper`.
+    These will be evaluated using [Data::Dumper](https://metacpan.org/pod/Data::Dumper).

 Undefined values are presented by the (unquoted) String `undef`.
 References are presented unquoted in their native representation